-WPScan is a black box WordPress vulnerability scanner.
+WPScan is a free, for non-commercial use, black box WordPress vulnerability scanner written for security professionals and blog maintainers to test the security of their sites.
 WPScan is written in Ruby, the first version of WPScan was released on the 16th of June 2011.
 Today WPScan is maintained by the WPScan Team and other contributors.
 If you would like to use and/or contribute to WPScan you can do so from our Github repository.

 WPScan Vulnerability Database

-The WPScan Vulnerability Database is an online browsable version of WPScan's data files which are used to detect known WordPress core, plugin and theme vulnerabilities.
+The WPScan Vulnerability Database is a database of WordPress Core, Plugin and Theme vulnerabilities.
 This database has been compiled by the WPScan Team and various other contributors since WPScan's release.
-The development of the WPScan Vulnerability Database was funded by BruCON's 5by5 project.
+The development of the WPScan Vulnerability Database was originally funded by BruCON's 5by5 project.

 The WPScan Team

-Ryan Dewhurst is a Freelance Security Tester based in France with over 5 years experience working in Web Application Security for a UK based security consultancy.
+Ryan Dewhurst is a Web Application Security Tester based in France, who founded Dewhurst Security.
 When he's not writing or breaking code, you can find him drinking beer, lounging on the local beaches or working in his garden.

 Christian Mehlmauer AKA 'FireFart' is an Austrian Penetration Tester.
 He's also interested in security outside of his day job, he likes to break things and bypass application restrictions.
 In his free time you can find him doing sports, sleeping, eating or breaking even more stuff.